 In this paper, we provide results locally characterising the catastrophe surface of $\Pi$ near bifurcation points for determinate classes of systems of the form \eqref{eq:standardsystemintro}.
 Crucially, the results show that the knowledge of an averaged form of the system - the so-called guiding system - is, in many instances, sufficient to fully describe $M_\Pi$.
 Essentially, we can infer in those cases that only the averaged effect of the time-dependent terms of \eqref{eq:standardsystemintro} alter the qualitative behaviour of $T$-periodic solutions.

-We will need to distinguish between variables, bifurcation parameters, and perturbation parameters, and to do this we use the notion of {\it fibred maps} summarized in \cref{sec:fibredmap}.
-We then give a brief introduction to the method of averaging in \cref{sec:averagingintro}.
-These set up the main result in \cref{sec:maintheorem}, showing the persistence of catastrophes under averaging, and this is then refined to describe [non]-persistence of [non]-stable bifurcations in \cref{sec:bifstab}-\ref{sec:bifnonstab}.
-Lastly, we give a comment on topological equivalence in \cref{sec:topeq}.
+We will need to distinguish between variables, bifurcation parameters, and perturbation parameters, and to do this we use the notion of {\it fibred maps} summarized in \Cref{sec:fibredmap}.
+We then give a brief introduction to the method of averaging in \Cref{sec:averagingintro}.
+These set up the main result in \Cref{sec:maintheorem}, showing what we define as `persistence' of catastrophes under averaging, and this is then refined to describe [non]-persistence of [non]-stable bifurcations in \Cref{sec:bifstab}-\ref{sec:bifnonstab}.
+Lastly, we give a comment on topological equivalence in \Cref{sec:topeq}.